Grunet/awesome-inclusive-user-research/README.md

 # awesome-inclusive-user-research

 A collection of resources around the area of inclusive user research.
+Check out https://github.com/Grunet/awesome-inclusive-design for more on inclusive design.

 ## Methodologies and Practice